 When you think about the first year of your child’s life, you may not immediately think of their dental care.
 They don’t have teeth yet, why should I be concerned?
 Although it may be surprising, dental care is crucial during the first year of a child’s life.

 Decay in the baby teeth affects your child’s health and behavior.
-The pain your baby can experience with decay can cause a loss of appetitive or difficulty eating correctly.
+The pain your baby can experience with decay can cause a loss of appetite or difficulty eating correctly.
 If tooth decay goes untreated, it can lead to an infection and fever, potentially causing loss of teeth and expensive restoration.

 First Tooth, First Visit